GTs George Toms synthesis Home

 (ALU Control Unit)

-As modern FPGAs continue to scale, wire area and delay are becoming more dominant than logic-related delays.
-Wire quantity and length all contribute to wire area.
+As modern FPGAs continue to scale, wire area and wire delay are becoming more dominant factors than logic-related delays.
+Both wire quantity and wire length contribute significantly to the overall wire area.

-Additionally, larger LUTs (with more inputs) result in higher delay, increased area usage, and greater power consumption.
-Reducing the number of LUT inputs by just one can lower area and power usage by more than 2×.
-For example, a LUT-4 can be built from two LUT-3s connected by a 2:1 multiplexer.
+Additionally, larger LUTs (with more inputs) lead to higher delay and greater power consumption.
+Reducing the number of LUT inputs by just one can lower the power usage.

-High fan-out of circuit inputs, along with the need for buffering and replication, further worsens area and delay.
+High fan-out of circuit inputs—along with the resulting need for buffering and replication—further increases both power consumption and delay.

 • Total number of wires